If you buy through external links, we may earn a small commission. Read our affiliate disclosure in full.

 Day time use (all skin types).

-Hyaluronic acid is also present in small and large molecule sizes, which optimizes moisture quotient in the skin.
+Hyaluronic acid is also present in small and large molecule sizes, which optimizes the moisture quotient in the skin.
+It also has anti-inflammatory properties, which assist in wound healing and minimizing inflammations.

 - Very potent humectants to bind moisture on the skin’s surface